Cafe Rouge (Hotel Pennsylvania): Construction

 The café was designed with a distinct Italian character.
 The wall base and door trim were made of terracotta, the walls were artificial limestone and the ceiling was treated to give the effect of old wooden beamed ceilings.
 The ceiling was carefully studied in color to increase the apparent height of the room, and the beams of the ceiling had carvings of various designs.
 The east end of the café had a large floor to ceiling fountain.
 The café had large arched windows running along the exterior wall of the room.
 The arched window design was mimicked on the opposite wall.
 There was a bandstand which was located on the central floor of the room on the exterior wall.

 Big band era

 In the late 1930s and early 1940s, The Café Rouge had a big band remote connection to the NBC Radio Network and became famous for the performances held inside.
-Multiple artists played inside the Café - such as The Dorsey Brothers, Woody Herman, Count Basie, Duke Ellington, and The Andrews Sisters.
+Multiple artists played inside the Café, such as The Dorsey Brothers, Woody Herman, Count Basie, Duke Ellington, The Andrews Sisters and Artie Shaw.
 Glenn Miller and his Glenn Miller Orchestra broadcast multiple live radio performances from the Café; some were recorded by RCA Victor.
 Glenn Miller returned to Hotel Pennsylvania frequently not just to play in the Café Rouge, but to stay there.
 The hotel's telephone number appears in the title of one of his best-known songs, Pennsylvania 6-5000.
-Les Brown's band, with its vocalist Doris Day, introduced their song "Sentimental Journey" at the café in November of 1944.
+Les Brown's band, with its vocalist Doris Day, introduced their song "Sentimental Journey" at the café in November 1944.